AntirWiki/Antir/content/Campaigns/Misc Campaign Ideas.md

 ---
 Threat so big it's multiple parts with their own initiatives and HP

+Walk into a dungeon with dead enemies and unset traps.
+Once they reach the goal, the enemies revive and traps rearm.
+Memory challenge

+Diseases

+Oracle who asks for help solving a future murder.
+Shows up, “I need your help.
+There’s going to be a murder”

 Skeleton/corpse shaped dungeon

 Dense foliage/fog/whatever obscuring the party from each other - enemy picking them off one by one